hemantaph/ler/docs/_build/html/_sources/installation.rst.txt

         pip install ler gwcosmo@git+https://git.ligo.org/lscsoft/gwcosmo.git@v1.0.0

-This will also install the dependencies needed by the lastest ``ler`` version.
+This will also install the dependencies needed by the lastest ``ler`` version. `LeR` work best with python 3.10.

 .. _development:
 ler for development